 Meet the Background Actors Who Populate HBO’s “Perry Mason” – Part III

 Even with all of the fitting and other work they’ve done prior to the shoot, before showing up to the set to film, background actors must prep the night before.
 Women are given sheets of paper with details for setting their hair in curlers (which should be in place when they arrive).
 Men are instructed to arrive clean-shaven, trim their sideburns, and to leave their hair alone.
-Hair Department Supervisor Miia Kovero’s barbers will attend to any fixes or adjustments needed, lest someone’s personal barber make things a little too modern.
+Hair Department Head Miia Kovero’s barbers will attend to any fixes or adjustments needed, lest someone’s personal barber make things a little too modern.
 “Women, come with foundation, but no other makeup,” says Makeup Dept. Head Christien Tinsley.
 “We’ll do your eyes, lips, and cheeks if needed.”